daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 Only one gateway can be attached per VPC.

-## Route Table

-Route table is a set of rules (routes) which are used to determine where network traffic is directed.

-Each subnet has to be linked to a route table, and a subnet can only be linked to one route table.
-Every VPC has a default route table, and is good practice to leave it in the original state, and create a new table to customize network traffic associated with your VPC.

 ## NAT Devices (Network Address Translation)

 A NAT device can be used to enable instances in a private subnet to connect to the internet or AWS services, but this prevents the internet from initiating connections with the instances in a private subnet.